rust-lang/book/nostarch/chapter08.md

 vector

 Rust needs to know what types will be in the vector at compile time so it knows exactly how much memory on the heap will be needed to store each element.
-A secondary advantage is that we can be explicit about what types are allowed in this vector.
+We must also be explicit about what types are allowed in this vector.
 If Rust allowed a vector to hold any type, there would be a chance that one or more of the types would cause errors with the operations performed on the elements of the vector.
 Using an enum plus a `match` expression means that Rust will ensure at compile time that every possible case is handled, as discussed in Chapter 6.

-When you’re writing a program, if you don’t know the exhaustive set of types the program will get at runtime to store in a vector, the enum technique won’t work.
+If you don’t know the exhaustive set of types a program will get at runtime to store in a vector, the enum technique won’t work.
 Instead, you can use a trait object, which we’ll cover in Chapter 17.

 Now that we’ve discussed some of the most common ways to use vectors, be sure